-An interview with Sid Johann Peruvemba, Vice Secretary General, on how crises become forgotten, and how humanitarian aid can respond.Read more
+An interview with Sid Johann Peruvemba, former Vice Secretary General, on how crises become forgotten, and how humanitarian aid can respond.Read more

 In the digital age, news travels faster than ever before.
 The first days and weeks following the outbreak of a humanitarian disaster often bring with them continuous and comprehensive media reports from the crisis region, and the catastrophe is a focus of public consciousness.
 This is usually followed by a gradual shift of media interest to other topics of interest, and a reduction of public interest, and with it, public support for aid.
 This is despite the fact that it is precisely such long-term humanitarian crises that require particular attention.
 The affected populations are usually amongst the most impoverished and vulnerable, and they require the most international help with rebuilding and protecting themselves for the future, while bringing ongoing conflicts to a solution requires an intensive and widespread effort.

 Forgotten crises are situations such as a natural disaster or armed conflict, that affect particularly vulnerable populations, and in which the media interest and level of external aid provided remains low.
 The European Union’s Humanitarian Aid and Civil Protection department (ECHO) identifies the most neglected crises through its annual Forgotten Crisis Assessment.
 For the year 2014/15, these were the countries of Algeria, Bangladesh, Cameroon, Chad, Myanmar, Pakistan, Sudan, Yemen, Colombia and three regional conflicts in India.

 National campaign against forgetting